egumasa/engagement-annotation-project/docs/2_Spans/index.md

 ## Basic Patterns and Rules

 The following table summarizes basic construction types which may realize any of the engagement meaning and their rules for span detection.
+Again, the following constructions may not always take on engagement meaning.

 | Features                                                                                                                 | Example items                                                     | Where to put a tag                             |
 | ------------------------------------------------------------------------------------------------------------------------ | ----------------------------------------------------------------- | ---------------------------------------------- |